mahmudsudo/encrypted_sql/README.md

 - [x] Implement SQL select, select distinct, where, and, or, not, in, and between operations for encrypted queries
 - [x] Manage operations for integers (<, <=, >, >=, =) and for strings (=).
 - [x] Manage operations for integers (+, -, *, /, %) and for strings (+).
-- [ ] Write unit tests for the implementations
-- [ ] Test with sample databases and SQL queries
-- [ ] Use AWS hardware for benchmarking: (CPU: hpc7a.96xlarge, GPU: p3.2xlarge).
-- [ ] Ensure your implementation can run with both multi bit and non-multi bit parameter sets
-- [ ] Prepare code for submission.

 ```rust